 • Free and recommendable Operating Systems •

-For the most of the listed Operating Systems you can get so called Live-CDs which could naturally be used by everyone who know how to burn ISO images and to boot up the computer from CD.
-You can also start a Linux image under Windows thru the programs MobaLiveCD an LiLi which are listed some lines below.
+For the most of the listed Operating Systems you can get so called Live-CDs which could naturally be used by everyone who know how to burn ISO images and to boot up the computer from CD ...
+You can also create bootable USB-Sticks with Linux and Windows Live OS or start a Linux image under Windows thru the program MobaLiveCD and other tools.
+Read more some lines below!

 is an often used and popular Ubuntu and Debian respectively, derivative.
 It works very well, is easy to install, easy to use and it looks really pretty.
 The start menu (view Screenshots) is nearly the same as the one from openSUSE but you can replace it easily with the splitted or the main menu.
 When you start the system for the first time after installation you'll see a welcome screen which provides a list of features and a user guide in PDF.
 Featured Linux Mint Editions: Mate (GNOME 2 based) 32/64-bit, Cinnamon (GNOME 3 based) 32/64-bit, XFCE 32/64-bit), KDE (32/64-bit) and LMDE = Linux Mint Debian (Mate and Cinnamon, Xfce, 32/64-bit).
 OEM editions (32/64-bit) for computer vendors are also available.
 Advantage of 64-bit: No RAM limitation which is only important if you have more than 3 GB of RAM and a 64-bit compatible CPU.
 Otherwise, use the 32-bit edition!